0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Table of contents
 [The filter manager](#the-filter-manager)
-* Introduction to the filter manager
+* Introduction & the motivation behind the framework
 * Interacting with the filter manager
 * working with and managing contexts